CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (G) Visual impairment.

-The superintendent of public instruction shall establish an advisory board to assist and advise the department of education in the operation of the Ohio center for autism and low incidence.
-As determined by the superintendent, the advisory board shall consist of individuals who are stakeholders in the service to persons with autism and low incidence disabilities, including, but not limited to, the following:
+The director of education and workforce shall establish an advisory board to assist and advise the Franklin county educational service center in the operation of the Ohio Center for Autism and Low Incidence and the director in selecting an entity to administer programs and coordinate services for individuals with autism and low incidence disabilities as required by section 3323.32 of the Revised Code and to provide technical assistance in the provision of such services.
+As determined by the director, the advisory board shall consist of individuals who are stakeholders in the service to persons with autism and low incidence disabilities, including, but not limited to, the following:

 (A) Persons with autism and low incidence disabilities;